I wrote my memoir When God Says No for two reasons.

 The first was because my heart was broken and I knew that I needed to heal.

 Grief is one of the most difficult emotions we will ever need to navigate in our lives.
 In today’s Western society it is often considered an undesirable emotion – one we should get over and leave behind as soon as possible.
-And in my Christian faith, I found it conflicted with a philosophy that can be summed up in these words said to me, after church one Sunday, just three months into my grief, “Are you still crying?
+And in my Christian faith, I found it conflicted with a philosophy that can be summed up in these words, said to me after church one Sunday, just two months into my grief, “Are you still crying?
 Don’t you know that your mother is in heaven?
 That is cause for celebration.”

 So what are we to do with our deep emotions?
-A public display of our emotions is often only tolerated for so long before it starts to cause others to feel uncomfortable and the message, either spoken or unspoken, is that we should move on.
+A public display of our emotions is often tolerated only so long before it starts to cause others to feel uncomfortable and the message, either spoken or unspoken, is that we should move on.